Satomilee/TagMods-Eldewrito/README.md

 # Mod-Collection-Eldewrito-0.6/0.6.1

-A Collection of my Halo 3 mods + misc for Eldewrito 0.6 and 0.6.1
+A Collection of Halo 3 mods + misc for Eldewrito 0.6 / 0.6.1

-# To Install with FMM:
+# Installing Mods with FMM:

-1. Place mods in Halo Online\Mods\Tagmods directory, if the tagmods folder does not exist you must create it.
+1. Place mods in "Halo Online\Mods\Tagmods", if the tagmods folder does not exist you must create it
 2. Open FMM and Install mods, H3 Hud recommended to be installed last.

+# Installing Mods Manually:

+1. Place mods in "Halo Online\Mods\Tagmods", if the tagmods folder does not exist you must create it
+2. Run the Installer .bat

 # Additional Information

-• DO NOT install conflicting mod files.
+• Conflicting mods may result in dirty disk errors, e.g. installing mods which effect the same weapons or models

-• Make sure you backup your Eldewrito install prior to mod installation, i am not responsible for broken builds.
+• Backup your maps folder prior to mod installation (FMM Typically does this automatically)

-# Issues?

-Contact me with further issues on Discord: Satomi#7010